Psychological vs Psychiatric Evaluation And Treatment

 What's the difference between psychology and psychiatry?

-According to the Substance Abuse and Mental Health Services Administration, one in five adults in the U.S. live with a mental health condition.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), one in five adults in the U.S. live with a mental health condition.
 The fields of psychology and psychiatry are both integral to the treatment and evaluation of these prevalent challenges.
-As we'll discuss in this article, there are a number of differences between psychologists and psychiatrists, as well as differences in their respective evaluations.
+There are a number of differences between psychologists and psychiatrists, as well as differences in their respective evaluations.

-The right psychotherapeutic approach for any given individual can depend on their condition, the severity of the psychological condition, their personal preferences, and their geographical area.
+The most notable difference between the two is that psychologists can offer talk therapy.
+Psychiatrists are medical doctors who can treat patients with medical procedures, prescription medications, and therapy.
+The right psychotherapeutic approach for any individual can depend on their condition, the severity of the psychological condition, personal preferences, and geographical area.

-Over the course of this article, we'll also see that there are a number of similarities between psychologists and psychiatrists.
-Both work to help patients overcome mental and emotional obstacles to living happy and healthy lives, and they often work together to achieve this goal.
+There are also a number of similarities between psychologists and psychiatrists.
+Both specialists work to help individuals overcome mental and emotional obstacles to living happy and healthy lives, and they often work together to achieve this goal.

 What is psychology?

-The American Psychological Association defines psychology as "the scientific study of the behavior of individuals and their mental processes."
-In other words, psychology focuses on society as a whole as well as on interactions between individuals.
+The American Psychological Association (APA) defines psychology as "the scientific study of individuals' behavior and mental processes."
+Psychology focuses on society as a whole and on interactions between individuals.

 What is psychiatry?